cakephp/docs/en/models/saving-your-data.rst

 not initialize fields from the model schema that are not already set, it will only reset fields that have already been set, and leave the rest unset.
-Use this to avoid updating fields in the database that were already set and are intended to be updated.
+Use this to avoid updating fields in the database that were already set.

 :php:meth:`Model::saveField(string $fieldName, string $fieldValue, $validate = false)`
 =======================================================================================